 and secondly I wanted to take this opportunity to tell you about some of my favourite vegan cookbooks.
 These are the books that I reach for all the time.
 The books I use to feed the family.
 And when I feed the family I go for healthy and fast.
 I've told you about my love for Greens 24/7 and Mastering the Art of Vegan Cooking in detail.
 This week I just couldn't choose.
 There are so many great books and given that it is my last opportunity to tell you about them during this month-long giveaway, I'm going to break the rules and give you my short list of titles that are healthy, necessary even, for a plant-based kitchen.

 I might go all fan girl on you for this book.
 When I started to explore vegan cooking, Isa was it.
 And then this book changed my life with a salad dressing.
-There is a Green Onion Miso-Vinaigrette that I wrote about so long ago… (I am cringing a little that I’m linking to this old post – the photo is just so, so bad) But here – go look.
+There is a Green Onion Miso-Vinaigrette in this book.
 You need this dressing in your life.
 It will change the way you think about salad.
 Forever.
 Never a boring lunch again.
 And yes, besides the best salad dressing ever, the recipes here are simple and full of flavour.
 And healthy.
 Not loaded with oils and fats.
-And use very few and minimally processed veggie alternatives – I’m just not into phony chicken and stuff.
-Things to try – Blackened Tofu, Chickpea Piccata, and Pasta con Broccoli
+And use very few and minimally processed veggie alternatives - I'm just not into phony chicken and stuff.
+Things to try - Blackened Tofu, Chickpea Piccata, and Pasta con Broccoli

 Another one of those books that permanently lives on the shelf under the coffee pot, and has for almost forever.
 I have used this book regularly for years.
 Again - simple healthy recipes.
 And the family has liked everything I have made from this book.
 I will caution you that a few recipes need other recipes to make them.
 Master recipes - you know - like sauces, dressing and stocks.
 Which is a bit annoying.
 But mostly, the recipes are simple.
 Even the master recipes are easy and are things you need to know how to make anyway.
 Things to try: Sicilian Cauliflower Linguine, Egyptian Fava Bean Soup (I sub in chickpeas sometimes and it is fabulous), Southwestern Twice Baked Potatoes, Pad Thai and the Purple Potato and Kale Salad